What Happens During an Opioid Overdose?

 People taking illicit opioids like heroin are much more likely to overdose, due to the higher drug potency and intention of achieving a high from the drug.
 Illicit opioids are also typically injected, which results in higher concentrations of the drug entering the bloodstream at a quicker pace.
-A significant threat also occurs when illicit medications are cut with other drugs, often a stronger but less expensive opioid by the name of fentanyl which is responsible for thousands of overdoses in the past few years.
+A significant threat also occurs when illicit medications are cut with other drugs, often the stronger but less expensive opioid by the name of fentanyl which has been responsible for thousands of overdoses in the past few years.

 If you suspect someone in your presence has overdosed on opioids, do the following:

 - Call 911 right away and let them know you need an ambulance for an overdose.

 - Try to rouse the person by shaking them and shouting their name.

 - Put the person in the recovery position to prevent them from choking.